projectcaluma/caluma/README.md

 If you enable this, make sure to also configure [visibilities](#visibility-classes) and [permissions](#permission-classes) for historical types.

+##### Cleanup
+You may want to periodically cleanup the historical records.
+There are two commands available for this:

+ - `clean_duplicate_history`: Historical records are always created when `save()` has been called on a model.
+This command removes all duplicates.
+ - `cleanup_history`: Remove all historical records, or the ones that are older than specified.

 #### FormatValidators
 FormatValidator classes can validate input data for answers, based on rules set on the question.